Low-overhead fault-tolerant quantum computation by gauging logical operators

-\begin{proof} The proof follows several lemmas that are stated and proved in the supplementary material.
-The argument is structured as follows, the fault distance is shown to be lower bounded by the minimum of the space fault distance and the time fault distance.
-The time fault distance is lower bounded by the number of rounds between the start and end of the code deformation, which is chosen to be $d$.
-The space fault distance is lower bounded by the distance of the original code multiplied by $\min(1,h(G))$.
+\begin{proof} The proof follows several lemmas that are stated and proved in the Fault-tolerant implementation section of the methods and the Spacetime code and spacetime fault-distance section of the supplementary information~\cite{supplement}.
+The argument is structured as follows, the fault-distance is shown to be lower bounded by the minimum of the space fault-distance and the time fault-distance.
+The time fault-distance is lower bounded by the number of rounds between the start and end of the code deformation, which is chosen to be $d$.
+The space fault-distance is lower bounded by the distance of the original code multiplied by $\min(1,h(G))$.
 This is because any logical in the deformed code can be cleaned such that it defines a logical of the original code.
 The distance reduction of the cleaning is determined by the connectivity of $G$. \end{proof}

-\begin{remark} The scaling of the fault distance holds even if the $B_p$ checks are measured much less often than the $A_v$ and $\tilde{s}_j$ checks.
-In fact, they never need to be measured directly as they can be inferred from the initialization and readout steps of the code deformation.
-While this is appealing for cases where the $B_p$ checks have high weight, it results in large detector cells and hence the code is not expected to have a threshold without further modifications.
-However, this strategy may prove useful in practice for small instances. \end{remark}

-\begin{remark} The $d$ rounds of quantum error correction in the original code before and after the gauging measurement are for the purposes of establishing a proof and are overkill in practice.
+The $d$ rounds of quantum error correction in the original code before and after the gauging measurement are for the purposes of establishing a proof and may be overkill in practice.
 In a full fault-tolerant computation the number of rounds required before and after a gauging measurement depends on the surrounding operations.
-If the gauging measurement occurs in the middle of a large computation we expect that a constant number of rounds before and after are sufficient to ensure fault tolerance.
-However, this choice is expected to affect the distance and threshold depending on the surrounding operations. \end{remark}
+If the gauging measurement occurs in the middle of a large computation, it could be that even a constant number of rounds before and after are sufficient to ensure fault tolerance.
+It is an open question to fully characterize when fault tolerance is achieved with fewer than $d$ rounds between gauging measurements, and how this choice affects the threshold depending on the surrounding operations.

-\begin{remark} The circuit implementation introduced in Remark~\ref{rem:Circuit} leads to a different, but closely related, fault-tolerant implementation where the vertex qubits are decoupled and can be discarded during the code deformation.
-The main difference is that this can lead to a reduction in the distance by a constant multiple.
-However, this distance reduction can be avoided by adding an extra dummy vertex to divide each edge into a pair of edges. \end{remark}